Byron Nelson: Record-breaking year

 In 1945, Nelson enjoyed a record-breaking year, winning 18 PGA tournaments out of the 30 he played, including 11 in a row that he played in.
 Both records are yet to be beaten.
-Nelson's run of 11 wins started in March with the Miami International Four-Ball, where he partnered Jug McSpaden.
+Nelson's run of 11 wins started in March with the Miami International Four-Ball, where he partnered with Jug McSpaden.
 He then won 10 individual events ending with the Canadian Open in August, a run that finished when he finished tied for fourth place in the Memphis Invitational.
 During this run, he won the 1945 PGA Championship, the only major championship played that year.
 The week after the PGA Championship he missed the St. Paul Open with a back injury.
 There has been debate as to how impressive these results are, as it was believed to be a weakened tour due to the war.
 But in reality many of the leading golfers of that time, including Sam Snead and Ben Hogan still played a full or at least part schedule that year.
 Snead won 6 times in 1945 while Hogan won 5 times in the latter part of the year.
 During this year Nelson finished second another 7 times, set a record for the scoring average (68.33 for 18 holes) that was broken by Tiger Woods in 2000, a record 18 hole score (62), and a record 72-hole score (259, which beat the previous record set by Ben Hogan earlier that year).
 This year is now known as the greatest single year by a player on the PGA Tour, as Arnold Palmer said: "I don't think that anyone will ever exceed the things that Byron did by winning 11 tournaments in a row in one year."
 Even more recently, Tiger Woods referred to the year as "one of the great years in the history of the sport".